 January 6, 2019 - Author: Lindsey Murphy

-Our featured student for January 2019 is a grad student: Ying-Chen Lin.
-She is from Taipei, Taiwan and is currently working on her PhD program.
+Ying-Chen Lin is from Taipei, Taiwan and is currently working on her Horticulture PhD degree.
 We asked Ying-Chen a few questions about herself.

 Why did you choose Horticulture as your advanced degree?